ygsiro/windows-codecs/wincodecs/IWICPalette.md

 ### InitializePredefined - Parameter

 1. *ePaletteType* - The desired pre-defined palette type.
 2. *fAddTransparentColor* - The optional transparent color to add to the palette.
    If no transparent color is needed, use 0.
-When initializing to a grayscale or black and white palette, set this parameter to FALSE.
+   When initializing to a grayscale or black and white palette, set this parameter to **FALSE**.

 ### InitializePredefined - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### InitializePredefined - Remarks

-If a transparent color is added to a palette, the palette is no longer predefined and is returned as WICBitmapPaletteTypeCustom.
+If a transparent color is added to a palette, the palette is no longer predefined and is returned as [WICBitmapPaletteTypeCustom][wbpc].
 For palettes with less than 256 entries, the transparent entry is added to the end of the palette (that is, a 16-color palette becomes a 17-color palette).
 For palettes with 256 colors, the transparent palette entry will replace the last entry in the pre-defined palette.

 ## IsBlackWhite